Azie Faison: Career

 After attending a screening of the 1983 film Scarface, Faison was influenced to enter the drug trade, and later that year, established a working relationship with a local Dominican supplier, who would frequently go to the dry cleaners.
 By the time he turned 21, Faison would transition into becoming the cocaine wholesaler in Harlem, reportedly earning $40,000 a week or more.
-He would eventually expand operations until 1990, and became one of the most notable distributors during the War on Drugs era in the United States.
+He would eventually expand operations until 1990, and became one of the most notable distributors during the war on drugs era in the United States.
 During this, he would become re-introduced to Rich Porter, a childhood friend who lived in the neighborhood prior to serving a sentence in prison.
 After his release, Porter would introduce Alpo Martinez to Faison, and the trio worked to expand operations in order to rise and become the largest distributors of cocaine in the state of New York.

 However, Faison's downfall began in 1987.
 In the early morning hours of August 21, 1987, Faison was the victim of attempted murder after a robbery went awry at his aunt's house (which served as one of his stash houses) at 1295 Grand Concourse the Morrisania section of the Bronx which left three people dead and three others seriously injured.
 Faison was shot a total of nine times in the robbery attempt, and caused the drug network to falter as he aimed to recover from his injuries.
-This caused severe strains in the relationship between Faison, Porter, and Martinez, with the latter eventually murdering Porter in 1990, and while later being arrested and convicted for a plethora of charges in 1991.
+This caused severe strains in the relationship between Faison, Porter, and Martinez, with the latter eventually murdering Porter in 1990, and subsequently being arrested and convicted for a plethora of charges in 1991.

 Retirement and later life/career

 After Porter's death, Faison effectively retired from drug dealing, and adopted a mission to steer youth away from the lure of drugs.
 In 1989, he formed a rap group called MobStyle, which then transitioned into a conscious hip-hop group.
 They released an album in 1991, while Faison also released a solo album.
 Faison also aimed to extend his outreach through television and media, eventually working on an autobiographical movie.
 The movie, titled Paid in Full, was released in 2002, with Faison being portrayed by Wood Harris.

-Faison also collaborated with street documentarian Troy Reed, in order to produce documentary about his life called Game Over, while also working with Agyei Tyehimba in order to write Game Over: The Rise and Transformation of a Harlem Hustler.
+Faison also collaborated with street documentarian Troy Reed, in order to produce a documentary about his life called Game Over, while also working with Agyei Tyehimba in order to write Game Over: The Rise and Transformation of a Harlem Hustler.
 The documentary and book were both released in 2007, and the latter was discussed at the Harlem Book Fair later that year, on a panel which featured co-author Tyehimba, and Congressman Charles Rangel.
 The discussion was broadcast live by C-SPAN's Book TV.